murumura/Image-Retargeting/README.md

 Also Make sure NVCC and cuda-toolkit can be found by your build system.

+*Since MacOS no longer support CUDA library since CUDA Toolkit 11.6.
+Therefore, mac users cannot use cuda to accelerate the calculation of saliance map.
+In the future, I plan to use metal as an alternative to cuda for mac users.
+The currently released version has only been fully tested for linux.*
 ## Run test suite

 You need to additionally install GTest to run test-suite.